Explore Festivals from Around the World!

 There are numerous options when exploring the winter traditions and celebrations.
 We hope to provide opportunities for families to explore traditions different from their own and find similarities and differences in traditions.

-Kwanzaa – Dec 26 to Dec 30 – In Swahili, the word Kwanzaa means “the first fruits of the harvest”.
+Kwanzaa – In Swahili, the word Kwanzaa means “the first fruits of the harvest”.
 This festival includes the lighting of a candle each night during the week-long celebration.
 The candles represent seven principles, including purpose, creativity and unity.
 Kwanzaa is celebrated in the United States to remind African Americans of their African beginnings.

 Loi Krathong – During the full moon of the twelfth lunar month, Thailand celebrates Loi Krathong, the Festival of Lights.
 Loi Krathong refers to the lotus-shaped receptacle that can float on water.
 The festival is celebrated by building a Loi Krathong, filling it with food, nuts, flowers, coins and a candle, making a wish and letting it float away with the current of a river.

 Pasko – The Philippines is known for having the world’s longest Christmas season, September 1st through January 6th.
 Houses, shops and buildings are filled with decorations such as a “belen”, or nativity scene, and a “parol”, or lantern.
 A “parol” is a Christmas lantern, most commonly in the shape of a five-pointed star.
 Made with a bamboo frame and rice paper, traditionally a candle was placed inside, but for safety reasons, people now use bulbs to shine light through.